WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/hyphens.md

 ## Additional resources

 Don't use hyphens and dashes interchangeably.
-See "Dashes" for more information.
+See [Dashes]() for more information.